Milken Archive Anthology album cover

 The arrangement for organ and cello is a piece near and dear to the heart of Julian Schwarz, the cellist featured on this recording.
 Beginning at the age of eight, Schwarz performed the piece annually at his family’s Seattle synagogue on Yom Kippur.
 Julian and his father, Gerard Schwarz, were featured in a Milken Archive podcast (linked below) discussion on the origins and development of the melody.

-Though the mussaf service is a separate entity and can be said any time between the shaḥarit (morning) and minḥa (afternoon) services, it is generally attached to the morning service as part of a single, extended service.
-There are slight variations in the order of the mussaf service on holy days and Festivals.
+Though the musaf service is a separate entity and can be said any time between the shaḥarit (morning) and minḥa (afternoon) services, it is generally attached to the morning service as part of a single, extended service.
+There are slight variations in the order of the musaf service on holy days and Festivals.
 In the case of the Rosh Hashana, there are three b'rakhot in the amidah section—Malkhuyot (God’s sovereignty), Zikhronot (memories), and Shofarot (shofar blasts)—which each contain ten biblical texts.

 As part of the Makhuyot section, Ki k’shimka begins with the phrase “Your ineffable name” and emphasizes God’s mercy and understanding.
 The setting, performed here by Canto Alberto Mizrahi, is by Paul Discount.